kevinkoehne/EDBUtil/README.md

     /Import - imports a CSV file into a table
     Params:
-    /table - table to which to import the data
-    /input - CSV file from which to get the data /hasHeader - indicates that the CSV file's first line is a header /op - required.
+      /table - table to which to import the data /input - CSV file from which to get the data /hasHeader - indicates that the CSV file's first line is a header /op - required.
 Specify APPEND to add the records to existing data.
 Specify OVERWRITE to delete existing data.
       /map - list of field names and column position in CSV in the form "fieldnameA=x;fieldnameB=y" Where fieldNameA and fieldNameB are names in the table x and y are the column positions to import into the table. if the /map parameter starts with @, then the mappings are read from a file /disableTriggers - turn off triggers on table.
 This is useful if there are triggers that update data (like LastUpdatedDate).
       /trueValue - the value in a column that represents TRUE.
 Everything else is false.
-Default true /emailNumField - field that is mapped from an email address to an entry into tblEmail /truncStrings - Truncate strings that are too long
+Default true /truncStrings - Truncate strings that are too long

     /MSSQL - exports create table and data
     Params: